 Greif: Fiscal 3Q Earnings Snapshot

-DELAWARE, Ohio (AP) _ Greif Inc. (GEF) on Wednesday reported fiscal third-quarter net income of $20.7 million.
+DELAWARE, Ohio (AP) _ Greif Inc. (GEF.B) on Wednesday reported fiscal third-quarter profit of $20.7 million.

-On a per-share basis, the Delaware, Ohio-based company said it had profit of 35 cents.
+The Delaware, Ohio-based company said it had net income of 35 cents per share.
 Earnings, adjusted for one-time gains and costs, came to 85 cents per share.

-The results did not meet Wall Street expectations.
-The average estimate of four analysts surveyed by Zacks Investment Research was for earnings of 86 cents per share.

 The industrial packaging company posted revenue of $1.08 billion in the period.